Anyass3/stores-x/README.md

 > [check out the svelte relp demo](https://svelte.dev/repl/3916c946d06e4289b28992ea625c5092?version=3.31.0)

-> it will be similar in other js frameworks
+> it should be similar in other js frameworks(not tested yet)

+# API